 Environmental sustainability is increasingly important to organisations, whether for regulatory, financial or ethical reasons.
 Business and Environmental Sustainability looks at the environmental aspect of sustainability for all organisations pursuing competitive advantage.
-The book provides theoretical foundations from science, economics, policy and strategy, introduces three environmental challenges (climate change, pollution and waste), and looks at how corporate functions can address these.
+The book provides theoretical foundations from science, economics, policy and strategy, introduces three environmental challenges (climate change, pollution and waste) and looks at how corporate functions can address these.

 Written by an award-winning lecturer, Business and Environmental Sustainability boasts a wealth of pedagogical features, including examples from a range of industries and countries, plus a companion website with slides, quiz questions and instructor material.
-This will be a valuable text for students of business and environmental sustainability and will also be suitable for broader courses on corporate responsibility and sustainability across environmental studies, political science and engineering.
+This will be a valuable text for students of business, management and environmental sustainability and will also be suitable for broader courses on corporate responsibility and sustainability across environmental studies, political science and engineering.

 Table of Contents

-1. Introduction: The Past and the present
+1. Introduction: the past and the present